nwarz/ImageClassifier/README.md

 # ImageClassifier
 A simple image classifier using the CIFAR-10 labeled image dataset.
 CIFAR-10 images are 32 by 32 pixels and are labelled with one of ten classes.
-Currently includes a simple K-nearest neighbor classifier that achieves about 34% accuracy on the test set.
+Currently includes a simple k-nearest-neighbor classifier that achieves about 34% accuracy on the test set.
 Future plans include implementing more accurate SVM, softmax, or neural network classification techniques.

-To train the classifier and predict labels for the test set, run `RunClassifier.main()`
+To configure and run the classifier using the Swing GUI, run `src/main/gui/RunGUIClassifier.main()`.
+The classifier can also be run non-interactively using  `RunClassifier.main()`.

 ## Credits
 CIFAR-10 dataset collected by Alex Krizhevsky, Vinod Nair, and Geoffrey Hinton.